 The facilities and instrumentation of the Materials Science & Engineering Center are a key asset at UW-Eau Claire, and are a main draw for students, researchers, and industrial partners.
-However, the faculty and staff of the Materials Science and Engineering program have been making headlines, and they continue to impress on local, state and national levels.
+However, the faculty and staff of the Materials Science and Biomedical Engineering program have been making headlines, and they continue to impress on local, state and national levels.

 Whether they are securing federal grants to support student-faculty collaborative research, accepting teaching awards from the UW System Board of Regents, or mentoring students in advanced undergraduate research, the materials science faculty are experts and well-known leaders in this growing academic field.